nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

 The first thing that happens in this function is creating the debut object based on the state variables.

-The next thing is that we're performing a fetch request to the back end.
+The next thing is that we're performing an HTTP request to the back end.
 The URL to the back end is imported, for security reasons.
-The second argument to the fetch function is an object with metadata about the request.
-Here is where we specify that it's a POST request, we are turning the debut object into JSON, and the `headers` object is so that we avoid any CORS issues.
-This is very important for when this project gets deployed.

-Once we get a response, right now we're just console logging that response so that we see if the request works out or not.
+The second argument to the axios.post function is our request data.

 Finally, we're resetting all state variables.
 This will also clear out the form.